maxhbr/LDBcollector/md/BSD-3-Clause.md

                         ]
                     }
                 },
-                "description": "A permissive license similar to the <a href=\"/licenses/bsd-2-clause/\">BSD 2-Clause License</a>, but with a 3rd clause that prohibits others from using the name of the project or its contributors to promote derived products without written consent."
+                "description": "A permissive license similar to the <a href=\"/licenses/bsd-2-clause/\">BSD 2-Clause License</a>, but with a 3rd clause that prohibits others from using the name of the copyright holder or its contributors to promote derived products without written consent."
             },
             "finos/OSLC-handbook": {
                 "terms": [